List of Playboy Playmates of 1997: May

 Lynn Thomas (also known as Linn Thomas) (born January 21, 1976, in Newport News, Virginia) is an American model.

 Thomas became Playboy's Playmate of the Month for May 1997.
 In October 2000, she became a Penthouse Pet of the Month, the first model to have appeared in both Playboy and Penthouse as a centerfold.
 She has also modeled for Perfect 10 and Danni's Hard Drive.
 In 2003, she appeared in the high-gloss erotic film Temptation, directed by Michael Ninn.

 June

 Carrie Stevens (born May 1, 1969, in Buffalo, New York) is an American model and actress.
 She is Playboy's Playmate of the Month for June 1997.

 July

 Daphnée Lynn Duplaix (born August 18, 1976, in Manhattan, New York) is an American actress and model.

 After appearing in Playboy magazine as its Playmate of the Month for July 1997, she appeared in several Playboy videos.
 Her Playmate pictorial was photographed by Richard Fegley.
 She held regular roles on the soap operas One Life to Live and Passions.

 August

 Kalin Olson (born December 29, 1975, in Hot Springs, Arkansas) is an American glamour model and actress.
 She is the Playmate of the Month for August 1997.
 Her centerfold was photographed by Arny Freytag and Stephen Wayda.
 She has also modelled for Perfect 10 (December 1999).
-She is married to a professional hockey player, Pascal Trepanier.
+She was married to a professional hockey player, Pascal Trepanier.
+In 2021, she and her new boyfriend were arrested in her hometown over theft of an American flag.